Captured-Heart/Marcel-Flutter-Portfolio/marcel_portfolio.md

   <img alt="Nkpozi_Marcel_cover" src="assets/github_cover.png" />
 </p>

 Hello and welcome! 👋🏾💜, I'm thrilled to have you here.
 This GitHub repository showcases my journey as a Flutter developer, featuring a curated collection of my projects, contributions, and learning experiences.
-As a Flutter Developer, having worked on projects varying from Fintechs 💵, Health⚕️, e-Commerce 🚚, AI 🤖, Religion ✝️ etc, am currently seeking remote or relocation opportunities.
+As a Flutter Developer, having worked on projects varying from Fintechs 💵, Health⚕️, e-Commerce 🚚, AI 🤖, and Religion ✝️ etc, I am currently seeking remote or relocation opportunities.
 Feel free to browse through my projects, check out the code, and see what I've been working on.
-If you have any questions, suggestions, or just want to say hi, don't hesitate to reach out ☎️ 📞!
+If you have any questions, or suggestions, or just want to say hi, don't hesitate to reach out ☎️ 📞!

 <br/>